moshimoshisama/nlp_lab/README.md

 in `./JupyterNotebook`

-- `preprocess.ipynb`: read all `.json` files in the given folder, extract specified content and save as pickle or csv in `../processed`
+- `preprocess.ipynb`: read all `.json` files in the given folder, extract specified content (e.g. articles and comments) and save as pickle or csv in `../processed`
 - `WordEmbeddings.ipynb`: read extracted text from `../processed/`, build vocabulary and fine-tune on the corpus, save the model (word vectors) in `../wv`
 - `SeedWords.ipynb`: currently there are three approaches to find seed words: k-means on word vectors, NMF on corpus, clarity scoring function using annotated data
+- `NMF.ipynb`:
+- `Clarity Scoring.ipynb`

 Folder Structure